nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Format:** `Ctrl + Tab`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip** <br>
-Alternatively, you can also click on the **Contacts and Tasks button** in the top toolbar.
+Alternatively, you can click on the **Contacts and Tasks button** in the top toolbar.
 </div>

 #### Viewing help: `help`